chuniversity/mernStackBoilerPlate/README.md

 };
 `

-Replace the contents with the name of your
+Replace the contents with the name of your db credentials

 edit server/mongoConnect.js with the pathing to mongoDB database for your machine

 run `npm run start`

+### Set up React App
+cd into client
+run: `npm install`
+run: `npm run start`